Tips & Tricks, Teachers, Schools, Anxiety 5 minute read

 • Academic—how much effort do you expect students to put in to reach academic goals?

-Studies have shown that teachers who express high expectations of their students, encourage better student engagement and social belonging
+Studies show that teachers who express high expectations of their students, encourage better student engagement and social belonging, although accommodations to these expectations may be necessary when a student is experiencing anxiety symptoms.

 1. Teach your students about healthy choices

 Physical and mental health are linked.
-Teaching your students how to support their physical health through movement, good eating and sleeping habits will help them develop healthy routine patterns early.
+Teaching students how to support their physical health through movement, good eating and sleeping habits will help them develop healthy routine patterns early.

 2. Talk to the family